crazyhottommy/RNA-seq-analysis/README.md

 [Count-based differential expression analysis of RNA sequencing data using R and Bioconductor](http://www.nature.com/nprot/journal/v8/n9/full/nprot.2013.099.html)  Based on **DESeq and EdgeR**.
 [Differential gene and transcript expression analysis of RNA-seq experiments with TopHat and Cufflinks](http://www.nature.com/nprot/journal/v7/n3/full/nprot.2012.016.html)

-A nice tutorial from f1000 research [RNA-Seq workflow: gene-level exploratory analysis and differential expression](http://f1000research.com/articles/4-1070/v1) form Michael Love who is the author of DESeq2.
+A nice tutorial from f1000 research [RNA-Seq workflow: gene-level exploratory analysis and differential expression](http://f1000research.com/articles/4-1070/v1) from Michael Love who is the author of DESeq2.

 A post from [Nextgeneseek](http://nextgenseek.com/2015/03/three-papers-on-new-rna-seq-methods-offer-a-new-way-to-do-rna-seq-analysis/)